CHRISTMAS IN ITALY: DISCOVER ALL THE ITALIAN TIDINGS AND TRADITIONS

 NEW YEAR BINGO.

 During Italian New Year’s parties, guests often find joy in playing a beloved game, known as ‘Tombola’, which for you and I, is simply bingo.
 This delightful game has its origins in Naples, way back in 1734.
-It was the king of Naples and Sicily, Charles III of Bourbon, who had the ingenious idea of making the lottery game, known as ‘lotto,’ accessible to the public.
+It was King Charles III of Bourbon, the king of Naples and Sicily, who had the ingenious idea of making the lottery game known as ‘lotto’ accessible to the public.
 Up until then, it had been a clandestine affair in the Kingdom.
-The purpose was to bring it into the open and regulate it in order to collect taxes and ensure a substantial source of income.
-Such intriguing history behind this entertaining game!
+The purpose was to bring it into the open, regulate it, collect taxes, and ensure a substantial source of income.
+Such an intriguing history behind this entertaining game!

 BEFANA AND HER WITCHY WAYS.

 The holiday season in Italy concludes on January 6th, known as Epiphany day or “giorno della Befana”.
 During this special night, children eagerly await the arrival of the Befana, a legendary character from Italian folklore.
-According to the tales, the Befana is depicted as an witch-like woman who gracefully descends on a broomstick, symbolizing the act of sweeping away the old year and welcoming a new one filled with hope and happiness.
+According to the tales, the Befana is depicted as a witch-like woman who gracefully descends on a broomstick, symbolizing the sweeping away of the old year and the welcoming of a new one filled with hope and happiness.

 The celebration of Epiphany in Italy is filled with enchantment and delight, as families come together to bid farewell to the holiday season and embrace the promises of a new beginning.
-It is a cherished tradition that brings joy and excitement to both young and old, creating beautiful memories that will be treasured for a lifetime.
+It is a cherished tradition that brings joy and excitement to young and old alike, creating beautiful memories that will be treasured for a lifetime.

 ITALIAN SEASONS GREETINGS.